LinkFive/flutter-purchases-sdk/packages/linkfive_purchases/README.md

 ## StreamBuilder Example

-If you're mainly using a StreamBuilder.
-You can implement LinkFive in the following way:
+If you're mainly using a StreamBuilder, here is how it works with LinkFive:

 Show all available Products: